Prince Kaya Tsunenori: Commoner life

-After October 14, 1947, Prince Kaya Tsunenori and his family were divested of their imperial status and become commoners due to the American occupation authorities' reform of the Japanese imperial household.
+After 14 October 1947, Prince Kaya Tsunenori and his family were divested of their imperial status and become commoners due to the American occupation authorities' reform of the Japanese imperial household.
 Barred from holding public office because of his military career, the former prince received a lump payment from the reconstituted Imperial Household Council in order to "maintain his dignity."
 The former prince later served on the boards of directors of the Taishō Life Insurance Company and Nissan Mutual Life Insurance Company.
 He served as the honorary president of the International Martial Arts Federation from its founding in 1953 until 1965.
 The former prince was a noted fan and supporter of Japanese baseball.
 In 1970, he founded a retirement home in Nagano Prefecture.

-The former prince died of a heart ailment on January 2, 1978, at his home in Chiba Prefecture.
+The former prince died of a heart ailment on 2 January 1978, at his home in Kashiwa, Chiba Prefecture.

 The former Kaya-no-miya palace is now the site of the Chidorigafuchi National Cemetery in downtown Tokyo.

 Marriage and family

-On May 3, 1921, Prince Kaya married Kujō Toshiko (May 16, 1903 – March 23, 1993), the third daughter of Prince Kujō Michizane, head of one of the Five regent houses of the Fujiwara clan.
+On 3 May 1921, Prince Kaya married Kujō Toshiko (16 May 1903 – 23 March 1993), the third daughter of Prince Kujō Michizane, head of one of the Five regent houses of the Fujiwara clan.
 His wife was also a niece of Empress Teimei, the consort of the Emperor Taishō.
 The couple had seven children: